Kunnaal/BlogPost-using-EJS/README.md

 ## Updates:

-Now the data is stored on _MongoDB Atlas_ by the implementtion of _mongoose_.
+Now the data is stored on _MongoDB Atlas_ by the implementation of _mongoose_.